tom-draper/log-analyzer/README.md

 # log-analyzer
-Software for analysing any log file.
+Software for analysing any unstructured log file.